-New London Whaling Masters
+New London Whaling Masters – Introduction

 In 2018 when I was relatively new volunteer at the Mystic Seaport Museum and just learning about its Research and Collections resources, I idly asked Paul O’Pecko, then Vice President of MSM’s Research Collections and Director of its Blunt White Library, if he had a small research project I could do for him.
-A few days after his “let me think about it and get back to you” response, he handed me an alphabetical list of New London Whaling Masters (over 375 of them!) and asked me to research and write a 1-2 page paper, a mini-biography, about each of them.
+A few days after his “let me think about it and get back to you” response, he handed me a a 34 page single space, alphabetical list of New London whaling captains (over 375 of them!) and asked me to research and write a 1-2 page paper, a mini-biography, about each of them.
 He gave me a short list of topics to be included (genealogy of the master and his family; ships commanded; references to relevant items in the MSM collection; and interesting anecdotal stories) and pointed me to the basic sources for my research.
 He allowed me to determine the format and flesh out the content.
 Having recently researched and written a paper about my family’s connection with the whaling industry in New Bedford, where I was born, the topic of exploring the whaling industry in New.
 London, about which I knew little, immediately appealed to me.

 George Shaw

-American Institute of Maritime Studies
+American Institute for Maritime Studies

 Mystic Seaport Museum